Jesus is responding to a question asked of him by some officials of the Temple. Here is the situation and question they asked him:

 From that time, Jesus began to preach and taught, “Change your heart, for the sanctuary of God is readily available.”
 (Matt.
 4:17)Then we find that as Jesus sent his own disciples to teach, he instructed them to teach the same message that he taught - the same message that John the Baptist taught:

 "And as you go, preach, saying, ‘The sanctuary of God is readily available.’"
 (Matt.
-10:7)While this summary message has been misinterpreted and mistranslated by sectarian institutions and their teachers, we can know from these verses that Jesus was clearly passing on John's teachings, and Jesus requested his own students to pass on those very same teachings.
+10:7)While this summary message has been misinterpreted and mistranslated, we can know from these verses that Jesus was clearly passing on John's teachings, and Jesus requested his own followers to pass on those very same teachings.

 This tells us clearly that Jesus was a student and disciple of John the Baptist.